simatec/ioBroker.backitup/README.md

 This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
 More details see below!

-Backitup ist eine Backuplösung, mit der das zyklische Sichern einer IoBroker-Installation sowie einer Homematic CCU möglich ist.
+ioBroker.backitup ist eine Backuplösung, mit der das zyklische Sichern einer IoBroker-Installation sowie einer Homematic CCU möglich ist.

 [Deutsche Beschreibung hier](docs/de/backitup.md)

-Backitup is a backup solution that allows cyclical backup of an IoBroker installation and a Homematic CCU.
+ioBroker.backitup is a backup solution that allows cyclical backup of an IoBroker installation and a Homematic CCU.

 [English Description here](docs/en/backitup.md)